Skip to main content

 A dry request is a test request that is checked by Talon.One but that is not executed.

-To mark an Integration API request as dry, add the optional query parameter dry=true.
+To mark an Integration API request as dry, add the optional query parameter dry=true in your request to a supported endpoint.
 No data about this request and its response is stored in Talon.One's database.

 Use cases

-Additionally, you can check the output of a rule without affecting reportings or updating any dataset.
+Additionally, you can check the output of a rule without affecting any of the analytics data that Talon.One generates.

 Example scenario 1

-If you plan on using dry runs for such a use case, implement an intelligent caching solution on your side.
-Avoid hitting the Talon.One API on every single page visit.
+If you plan on using dry runs for such a scenario, implement an intelligent caching solution on your side.
+Avoid calling the Talon.One API on every single page visit.

 Example scenario 2